JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Intel GPU
 - [ ] Distributed cluster of GPUs
 - [ ] Quantum computer
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 27. What resources have you found most useful when learning Julia for the first time or when learning how to do something in Julia?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Julia manual
 - [ ] YouTube tutorials
 - [ ] JuliaCon presentations